USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

     ## 5 2009-01-01 689.2706       et      MEAN
     ## 6 2010-01-01 630.4045       et      MEAN

-Other stock algorithms could return netcdf or geotiff data.
+Other feature summary algorithms could return netcdf or geotiff data.
 This will require you to handle the output manually using `download`.
-This will allow you to download the output to a file and then read it using your preferred method (e.g. `read.table`, `read.csv`).
+Use this function to download the output to a file and then read it using your preferred data parsing method. `download` can also be used for tabular data if you have a parsing method that differs from what is used in `result`.
 See `?download` for more information.

 `wait` and `email`
 ------------------